BaggiTRX/tronsr-template/COMMUNITY_PLAN.md

 Our reward will airdrop every 24 hours UTC.

-Likewise, the company Segrith Corp:registered:, and the BAGGI Team, has been working to strengthen and protect the investments of the participants, which benefits the entire community in greater proportion.
+Likewise, the company Segrith Corp®, and the BAGGI Team, has been working to strengthen and protect the investments of the participants, which benefits the entire community in greater proportion.